US suspends travel from EU: What you need to know | DW | 12.03.2020

 "The potential for undetected transmission of the virus by infected individuals seeking to enter the United States from the Schengen Area threatens the security of our transportation system; infrastructure and national security."

-According to the White House, 201 COVID-19 cases have been "exported" to 53 countries.
+According to the White House, 201 COVID-19 cases have been "exported" from the Schengen Area to 53 countries.

 "The free flow of people between the Schengen Area countries makes the task of managing the spread of the virus difficult."